danjiyun/matlab/README.md

 Matlab is required to run the host-side examples.

 This example shows how to extract ultrasonic time-of-flight data from the MAX3510x and transmit it to a host PC running Matlab for analysis.
+Please see matlab/matlab.pdf for details.

 Please note that this respository uses git submodules.
 The proper way to clone is: